โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Drysdale River Airport (YDRD) serves Drysdale River Station, a historic cattle station operating in Western Australia's remote Kimberley region, positioned 360 kilometers west of Kununurra and 470 kilometers east of Derby along the famous Gibb River Road at 1,180 feet elevation.
 The airport operates with runway 5/23 and basic infrastructure typical of remote Australian pastoral stations, providing essential aviation access to one of the continent's most isolated working cattle operations and wilderness tourism destinations.
-The facility features minimal infrastructure with a basic airstrip, simple aircraft parking area, and essential shelter for passengers and cargo operations serving the working cattle station that has operated for generations in this challenging but spectacular Kimberley environment.
+The airport provides minimal infrastructure with a basic airstrip (designated 05/23), simple aircraft parking area, and essential shelter for passengers and cargo operations serving the working cattle station that has operated for generations in this challenging but spectacular Kimberley environment.
 During the dry season (May-September), the airport accommodates charter flights from Kununurra and other Kimberley towns, supporting cattle station operations, tourism access to nearby Mitchell Falls, and essential supply logistics for this remote pastoral operation.
 Operational considerations include seasonal access limitations during the wet season when road access becomes difficult or impossible, coordination with station management for fuel and ground services, and the airport's role as a gateway to pristine Kimberley wilderness experiences.
 The facility serves adventure tourists, station personnel, emergency medical services, and supply operations for one of Australia's most remote regions, where Drysdale River Station provides basic accommodations for travelers exploring the rugged beauty and rich pastoral history of Western Australia's frontier Kimberley country.

 ๐Ÿ”„ Connection Tips